ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 # Objectives

-The overarching goal of ArcticWATCH is, in the context of climate science, to **develop an evidence-based and real-time early warning system for predicting the probability of rapid Arctic sea ice loss events and their environmental impacts, for the following summer up to five years.**
+The overarching goal of ArcticWATCH is, in the context of climate science, to **develop an evidence-based and real-time early warning system for predicting the probability of rapid Arctic sea ice loss events and their environmental impacts** for the following summer up to five years.

 This will be achieved by fulfilling four high-level objectives: